 - Since the senders are all connected in parallel to save wiring and to simplify installation, the senders must be programmed so they know which tank they are on.
-The senders can be programmed for either the fresh, grey, or black tank.
-This is done with the two tabs on the top corners of the sender.
+The senders can be programmed for either the fresh, grey, galley or black tank.
+This is done with the three tabs on the top of the sender.
 See the following diagram. - 2.
 The senders default to fresh tank operation if the programming is not altered.
-Consequently, if the sender is for the fresh tank, nothing further needs to be done to it. - 3.
-If the sender is for the grey tank, remove the tab that says "GRY" next to it. - 4.
+Consequently, if the sender is for the fresh tank, nothing further needs to be done to it. - If the sender is for the grey tank, remove the tab that says "GRY" next to it. - 4.
+If the sender is for the galley tank, remove the tab that says "GRY" and the tab that says "TOP". - 5.
 If the sender is for the black tank, remove the tab that says "BLK" next to it. - This is all that is required to program the senders for the correct tank.
-However, if you make an error, you have one chance to correct it, as described below. - 6.
+However, if you make an error, you have one chance to correct it, as described below. - 7.
 If the "GRY" tab has been removed and it should be a black tank sender, or if the "BLK" tab has been removed and it should be a grey tank sender, then cut out the recessed greyblack correction tab that says "GBC" next to it.
-This reverses the effect of the grey and black tabs. - If either the "GRY" or "BLK" tabs have been removed and it should be for a fresh tank, then remove the other "GRY" or "BLK" tab.
-When both the "GRY" and "BLK" tabs are removed, it is equivalent to neither of them being removed. - 8.
-If the sender is single, no further programming is required. - 9.
-If double stacked senders are used, the top sender must have additional programming, as described below. - 10.
+This reverses the effect of the grey and black tabs. - 8.
+If either the "GRY" or "BLK" tabs have been removed and it should be for a fresh tank, then remove the other "GRY" or "BLK" tab.
+When both the "GRY" and "BLK" tabs are removed, it is equivalent to neither of them being removed. - 9.
+If the sender is single, no further programming is required. - 10.
+If double stacked senders are used, the top sender must have additional programming, as described below. - 11.
 Refer to the 710ES and 710SS sender programming diagram.